sebilune/cells-sim/README.md

 - **Step Shader:** This shader is responsible for updating the position and velocity of each particle based on a set of rules.
 These rules define the attraction and repulsion forces between different types of particles.
 - **Render Shader:** This shader is responsible for rendering the particles to the screen.
 It uses the particle positions and types to draw each particle with its corresponding color.

-The simulation is customizable, many parameters are adjustable such as the number of particles, the rules of interaction, and the physics.
+The simulation space is very customizable, many parameters are adjustable such as the number of particles, the rules of interaction, and the physics.

 ## Usage